 Attending a Service at Arlington National Cemetery: A Guide for Families

-Welcome to Arlingtoncemetery.com, a private website offering information and assistance to families attending a service at Arlington National Cemetery.
-Please note that Arlington National Cemetery’s official website is arlingtoncemetery.mil.
-This esteemed location serves as the final resting place for the brave men and women who have served our country.
-It is a privilege to be able to pay our respects to them at this sacred place.
+This revered location serves as the final resting place of the brave men and women who have served our country.
+It is an honor to pay our respects to them at this sacred site.

-As you prepare to attend a service at the cemetery, there are a few things you may want to consider.
-Formal or semi-formal attire is traditionally worn to show respect, and many visitors choose to wear suits, dresses, or dress pants and a collared shirt.
-Some people also choose to remove hats or head coverings as a sign of respect when entering the cemetery.
+As you get ready to attend a service at the cemetery, there are a few things you may want to consider.
+Formal or semi-formal clothing is typically worn to show respect, and many visitors opt to wear suits, dresses, or dress pants and a collared shirt.
+Some people also remove their hats or head coverings as a sign of respect when entering the cemetery.

-Please note that families are not allowed to arrive more than 59 minutes before their scheduled service time.
-(Arlington Cemetery recommends 45 minutes.)
-When you arrive at the cemetery, you’ll be directed to the Administration Building parking lot.
-A receptionist will greet you and let you know which family room you have been assigned to.
-An Arlington Cemetery representative and military officiant will meet with you in the family room to discuss the details of the service and answer any questions you may have.
+Please note that families are not allowed to arrive more than 59 minutes before their scheduled service time (Arlington Cemetery recommends 45 minutes).
+When you arrive at the cemetery, you will be directed to the Administration Building parking lot.
+A receptionist will meet you and inform you of which family room you have been assigned to.
+An Arlington Cemetery representative and military officiant will meet you in the family room to discuss the service’s specifics and answer any questions you might have.
 When it’s time for the service to begin, the representative will either lead you to the transfer point for full honors services or directly to the grave for standard honors or dependent services.

-During the service, it is important to remain respectful and quiet out of consideration for the family and the deceased.
-If you have been given permission to take photographs by the family, you may do so as long as you remain behind the chairs.
-Please note that flash photography is discouraged as it can be a distraction to the family and the military.
-Non-flash photography is allowed, but it’s important to be mindful of your surroundings and to avoid disrupting the service.
+During the service, it is crucial to remain respectful and quiet to show respect for the family and the deceased.
+If the family has given you permission to take photographs, you may do so as long as you stay behind the chairs.
+Please note that flash photography is discouraged as it can be a disturbance to the family and the military.
+Non-flash photography is allowed, but it’s crucial to be mindful of your surroundings and avoid disrupting the service.

-In addition to the service itself, there are a number of other services that families may be interested in.
-These may include transportation, a florist, a bagpiper, photography and video coverage, and a place to gather after the service for a reception.
+In addition to the service itself, families may be interested in other services such as transportation, a florist, a bagpiper, photography and video coverage, and a place to gather after the service for a reception.

 Quick Climate Information: July and August are the hottest (80 °F avg.) and wettest (3.6″ avg.) months.
 January and February are the coldest (37 °F avg.) months.
 While these are averages, it can get brutally cold in December, January and February, and brutally hot in June, July, August and even September.